nickmcdonald/CNDL/README.md

 - WiX Toolset - https://wixtoolset.org/releases/
 - 7zip - https://www.7-zip.org/

-You will need to add WiX and 7zip to PATH
+You will need to add WiX and 7zip to PATH and add Environment var PYTHONPATH pointing to the new conda env

 To build the executable and installers use
 ``` bash